QChASM/AaronTools-docs/source/tutorials/coding_with_theories.rst

 The latter approach is much simpler, but the former provides more control.
 This control is most often needed for :code:`basis` (e.g. when using mixed basis sets or ECPs, etc).

+For specifying solvent and continuum solvent model, you must use the :doc:`../api/solvent` object.

 Building Basic Input Files